 Lawyers who will fight to secure the spousal support you deserve

 In addition to a property settlement, the court can award alimony.
-Alimony, also called spousal support, is a specified amount of money paid from one party to the other.
-There is no set equation for the determination of spousal support, so it is crucial that you have an experienced attorney fighting to ensure your rights are protected through all stages of litigation.
+Alimony, also called spousal support, is a specified amount of money paid from one party to the other during or after a divorce.
+There is no set equation for the determination of spousal support, so it is crucial that you have an experienced family law attorney fighting to ensure your rights are protected through all stages of litigation.

 At Barberi Law, we have extensive experience guiding clients through even the most complex family law matters.
 Our attorneys have answered a wide range of client questions regarding divorce, including: